skip to main content

 Required for all license types:

-• To get your “Letter Confirming Status”, go to the Control Center in the ISSS Student Portal and click on “Drivers License Request”.
+Student & Scholar Services)- To get your “Letter Confirming Status,” go to the Control Center in the ISSS Student Portal and click on “Drivers License Request.”

 Application and Testing

 Applications and required tests are administered by the Mississippi Department of Public Safety at the Oxford Testing Center located at 72 F.D.
 Buddy E Pkwy.
 You may contact the office by phone at 662-513-6601.
-Tests are administered on a walk-in basis from 8:30- 11:00 and 2:00- 4:00 on Monday – Friday.
+Applicants may walk-in or reserve an appointment online to take the tests.
+Tests are administered from 8 a.m. – 4 p.m. on Monday – Friday, but applicants are encouraged to arrive before 4 p.m. so that paperwork can be processed prior to closing.
 You may take all of the tests on the same day, however, if a test is failed it cannot be re-taken on the same day.

 Practice Tests